 4-Wear the Sheer Top Under a Vest

 You saw this outfit in our sweater vest post recently.
-The advantage to wear it under a vest instead of a blazer is you can see the beautiful sleeves.
+The advantage of wearing it under a vest instead of a blazer is you can see the beautiful sleeves.

 For this example, as you can see in the sweater vest post, I tucked the ties under my vest so they were hidden.

 Any top could be a layer you put over your sheer one.
-Just think of all of the sleeveless and short sleeve tops in your closet that could act as a “vest.”
+Just think of all of the sleeveless and short-sleeved tops in your closet that could act as a “vest.”

 This idea isn’t much different than when the original trio showed ideas of wearing a turtleneck under another top.
 For that idea, I showcased the turtleneck under a sleeveless top and mom wore her turtleneck under a short sleeve top.

 It’s a great reminder that layering can work in all different kinds of ways.

 Insider tip: This is why it’s good to stop “categorizing” our clothing.
 Too many times when we call an item a certain word, then we have trouble thinking of it in other ways.

 This is also a great way to get more wear from your “summer” tops